CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 `ignore`: Eg type `set` + `2` + `ignore` causes task 2 to be ignored

 `done`: Eg type `set` + ` 1` + `done` will set the settings of task 1 to be done

+All the index number have to be valid index found in the list.
+Task Book will feedback the user if it founds to be an invalid index.

 **Listing tasks**